 STEP 3: Invest in your relationship with yourself.

-What the hell do I mean by “relationship with yourself?”
+So what the hell do I mean by “relationship with yourself?”

 This is the time to join a gym, to stop eating tubs of ice cream, to get outside and get reacquainted with your old friend called sunshine.
 It’s the time to sign up for that course you’ve always wanted to sign up for, to read that book that’s been sitting on your nightstand for six months, to finally floss for the first time ever.
 Now is the time to also let yourself feel sad or angry or guilty without self-judgment.